trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 This filtering mechanism also leads to the confirmation bias, perhaps the most dangerous of them all.
 Once we adopt an opinion, we act like a filter that only lets in supporting evidence.
 We accept confirming data as high-quality facts and dismiss contradictory data as noise or exceptions.
 Francis Bacon identified this back in 1620, noting that human understanding forces everything else to add support and agreement to its adopted opinions.
 This is the engine behind modern "filter bubbles."
 We are not just passively receiving information; we are actively constructing a reality that reinforces what we already believe.

 We also see this in how we perceive value and choices.
 The anchoring effect describes how we use the first piece of information we see as a reference point for everything that follows.
 If you see a price tag of $2000 crossed out next to a price of $1000, the TV seems cheap.
 If you just saw $1000, it might seem expensive.
 Similarly, the framing effect changes our decision based on how the data is presented.
 We prefer a product labeled "95% fat-free" over one labeled "5% fat," even though they are identical.
 We are also subject to inattentional blindness.
-When we focus hard on one thing—like counting passes in a basketball game—we can completely miss massive, obvious anomalies, like a person in a gorilla suit walking through the frame.
+When we focus hard on one thing — like counting passes in a basketball game — we can completely miss massive, obvious anomalies, like a person in a gorilla suit walking through the frame.
 This is known as the Monkey Business Illusion.

 ### Problem 2: Not Enough Meaning